-To identify the relevant price path (if any), the Authority must first identify whether current prices recover prudent and efficient costs.
+As noted in the Draft Report, to identify the relevant price path (if any), the Authority must first identify whether current prices recover prudent and efficient costs.
 To do so, given changes to tariff structure, the Authority has compared current revenues with revenues that would arise under the cost-reflective tariffs, if implemented (see Volume 1).

-The Authority has calculated these current revenues using the relevant 2010-11 prices, current irrigation WAE and the five-year average (irrigation only) water use during 2006-11.
+The Authority calculated these current revenues using the relevant 2010-11 prices, current irrigation WAE and the five-year average (irrigation only) water use during 2006-11.

-For both the Lower Mary River (Mary Barrage) and Lower Mary River (Tinana Barrage and Teddington Weir) tariff groups, current revenues are above the level required to recover prudent and efficient costs.
-Therefore, the Authority is required to recommend prices that maintain these revenues in real terms for the 2012-17 regulatory period.
+In the Draft Report, for both the Lower Mary River (Mary Barrage) and Lower Mary River (Tinana Barrage and Teddington Weir) tariff groups, current revenues were above the level required to recover prudent and efficient costs.
+Therefore, the Authority was required to recommend prices that maintain these revenues in real terms for the 2012-17 regulatory period.